liaohuqiu/liaohuqiu.github.io/_posts/blog/2015/2015-06-22-corpse-bride.md

 Finally, Victor and Victoria are together, and it seems that the story has a happy ending.

-And finally after suffered a long pain, Emily find the peace.
+And finally after suffered a long pain, Emily finds the peace.

 She walks out the door, turns into thousands of butterflies in the moonlight.
-The butterflies fly up towards to the moon.
+The butterflies fly towards to the moon.

 <div class='row'>
 <div class='col-md-8 col-md-offset-2'>